Edward Bulwer-Lytton

 I'd like to but I can't.
 For he was a terrible writer.

-I can say many very good things about him as a writer though.
+I can say some very good things about him as a writer though.
 He was extremely popular in his day as a poet, novelist and playwright.
 He researched his historical romances quite well.
 He wrote with great learning and socially conscious purpose.
 He and Charles Dickens were friends and mutual admirers.
 And at least one novel has stuck around for a quite a while.
 Scholars occasionally still take his work seriously.

 Other expressions originating with Bulwer-Lytton's works, besides "it was a dark and stormy night", are well-known today, though most people who use them don't know who created them—to wit, "The pen is mightier than the sword" from his play Richelieu (1839).